zpchavez/towerfall-slack/README.md

 1. tf-post-stats

     This will post all your stats since the last time you ran it.
-You will need to run it once to initialize it.
-If you don't wish to run this manually after every session, you might want to set it up to run as a cron.
+You will need to run it one time before playing your initial session so that it can create the stats file that it uses for comparison.
+If there has been no activity since the last time it ran, it will not post anything.

 1. tf-watch-replays